devon-berta-aquia/terraform/standards/code-configuration.md

-# code and configuration standards
+# code and configuration standards - In Progress

 ## Definitions:
 * Code: TF files written in HCL or JSON that implement the logic and resource definitions required to implement the required infrastructure or component settings